varaprasadvalluri/LowLevelDesign-clone/README.md

 **Interface Segregation Principle** - No client should be forced to depend on methods it does not use.

 **Dependency inversion principle** - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend upon details.
 Details should depend upon abstractions.

+--------------HTTP Code ------------
+1xx – informational – the request was received, continuing process 2xx – successful – the request was received successfully and accepted 3xx – redirection – further action needs to be taken to complete the request 4xx – client error – request contains bad syntax or cannot be fulfilled 5xx – server error – the server failed to fulfill an apparently valid request